DIY Remarketing for ROI – When and Why to Plan your Upgrades around Resale

-IT in general depreciates much faster relative to other asset categories, which is a big reason many companies overlook it.
-This is to their own detriment and a huge lost opportunity.
+IT, in general, depreciates much faster relative to other asset categories.
+This is a big reason many companies overlook it.
+This is to their own detriment and a huge loss in opportunity.

 Make Sure to Know Your Priorities Before Resale of IT Assets

 Minimizing downtime and maximizing performance for precious end users is usually far more critical for big companies than the resale of old equipment.